anaconda/anaconda-auth/libs/anaconda-cloud-auth/README.md

 ### API requests

 The BaseClient class is a subclass of [requests.Session](https://requests.readthedocs.io/en/latest/user/advanced/#session-objects).
-It will automatically load the API key from the keyring on each request.
+It will attempt load the API key from the keyring on each request unless overridden by the `api_key` argument.
-If the API key is expired it will raise a `TokenExpiredError`.

-The Client class can be used for non-authenticated requests, if the API key cannot be found and the request returns 401 or 403 error codes the `LoginRequiredError` will be raised.
+The BaseClient class can be used for non-authenticated requests even when the user has not logged in or provided an API in the request.

 ```python
 from anaconda_cloud_auth.client import BaseClient